Takeout & Delivery

 Manitoba

-On April 15, 2020, the new legislation was made permanent, meaning restaurants can continue to sell sealed beer, wine, cider, and coolers for takeout and delivery.
+On April 15, 2020, COVID-era legislation was made permanent in Manitoba, permitting restaurants to sell sealed beer, wine, cider, and coolers for takeout and delivery.

 As of May 24, 2022, new legislation has also been introduced to make it easier for pop-up or seasonal businesses and wine bars to obtain a liquor license.